jesjo001/jesjo001/README.md

-# Hi there 👋, my name is Josh
+# Hi there 👋, I'm Josh
 ## Design and Development
 I, am Josh.
 Am a web, mobile and UI / UX developer/designer.
 I love learning new frameworks, languages and technology.
 I also love wireframing, designing website with wordpress, IOT, Embedded Systems development and programming Micro Controllers